zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/teq-enqueue-dequeue/teq-enqueue-dequeue.md

 ## Task 4: TEQ Enqueue and Dequeue using Java

-1. Execute the following sequence of commands into cloud
+1. Execute the following sequence of commands into cloud shell

   ```bash
   <copy> curl http://localhost:8081/oracleAQ/pubSubTEQ </copy>